isovector/certainty-by-construction/src/book/Chapter4-Relations.lagda.md

 We're going to define `type:IsEquivalence` and `type:IsPartialOrder` at the same time, and both are types parameterized by a given relation.
-While we could go through the effort and writing out all the necessary levels, sets, and relationship bindings for both, it's simpler to put that stuff as parameters to an anonymous module:
+While we could go through the effort and write out all the necessary levels, sets, and relationship bindings for both, it's simpler to put that stuff as parameters to an anonymous module: